Night and Day

 Through the support of our listeners, we aim to encourage and strengthen these women with biblical hope.
 I’m so grateful for listeners like you who make this program possible.
 When you give to Revive Our Hearts, you are part of the story that God wants to write in these women’s lives.

 Nancy: It's such a beautiful thing to see that happen.
 We want to continue being there for women who need to hear the truth.
 In order to be there for them when they need it, we need to hear from you.
 We’ve all experienced struggles in one way or another this year, but through it all, Christ is King.
-That is the hope we cling to, and that's the hope want to point others to.
+That is the hope we cling to, and that's the hope we want to point others to.
 As we wrap up the year, we’re asking the Lord to provide 2.2 million dollars to make it possible for us to continue sharing that message that Jesus is King to women around the world.

 I’m grateful for a special group of ministry friends who have provided a matching challenge of just over 1 million dollars this month.
-That means whatever you give, whether it is $50 or $100, $200, $1000, $10,000, whatever God puts on your heart, your gift will be matched, and it will expand the opportunities for us to ministry to women around the world.
+That means whatever you give, whether it is $50 or $100, $200, $1000, $10,000, whatever God puts on your heart, your gift will be matched, and it will expand the opportunities for us to minister to women around the world.

 Dannah: Your support this month will make a big impact in declaring the hope of Christ to women everywhere.
 Would you consider how God would have you be a part of helping meet this need?
 Lastly, would you pray for Revive Our Hearts as we trust God to provide all we need?
 I want to thank you in advance for your care and support of this ministry.